 In a meanwhile, myssyfarmi food products: organic virgin turnip rape oil, Hulda peas, pea crush and pea flour had been introduced to the market one by one.
 What our two product ranges have in common, is the 100% traceability: we know exactly where the yarn comes from, what the sheep was called, who knit the beanie, where did the turnip rape grew and who pressed & bottled up the oil.
 We are also passionate about both: producing the clean organic food and designing beautiful handmade masterpieces out of 100% Finnsheep yarn.

 Knitting has never been our profession, but a passion and a source of inspiration.
-However, in fall 2014 we made the decision to start developing myssyfarmi professionally.
+However, in fall 2015 we made the decision to start developing myssyfarmi professionally.
 After Aina, Unto, Unna and Auni all born on 2010’s, Anna decided no longer return her prior job, but to become a modern kind of emäntä working on the farm.
 Some results can already be seen.
-In last October our oil was awarded as an Organic Product of the Year and in December we were granted some money from the government for the project called “growth & internationalization of myssyfarmi” – probably as a first farm in Finland to get this kind of support.
+In December 2015 we were granted EU money for the project called “growth & internationalization of myssyfarmi” – probably as a first farm in Finland to get this kind of support and in January 2016 we attended the Berlin Fashion Week for the first time.
+The internationalization had began.

-Today myssy are sold in 13 countries, we have had lots of stories in the media and been awarded on our work, but we still feel like the real journey has now just begun.
-We believe in what we are doing and that we can change, if not the world, at least a little bit of the Finnish farming culture.
+Today Myssys are sold in 15 countries, we have had lots of stories in the media and been awarded on our work, but we still feel like the real journey has now just begun.
+We believe in what we are doing and that we can change, if not the hole world, at least a little bit of the Finnish farming culture and county of Pöytyä.
 We have also been lucky to be able to gather a great team around us that is enabling the work.
 For us if feels as a natural step to go back to the roots where it all started - all around the world.